gbdev/pandocs/src/LCDC.md

 ## Faux-layer textbox/status bar

-A problem often seen especially in NES games is sprites rendering on top of the textbox/status bar.
+A problem often seen in 8-bit games is objects rendering on top of the textbox/status bar.
 It's possible to prevent this using LCDC if the textbox/status bar is "alone" on its scanlines: